 Water to prevent drought stress.
-About 1 inch of water per application each week is needed for growing centipedegrass.
-Sandy soils often require more frequent watering; i.e., l/2 inch of water every third day.
+About 1 inch of water per application each week is sufficient for growing centipedegrass.
+Sandy soils often require more frequent watering; i.e., ½ inch of water every third day.
 Water following onset of dormancy (browning of foliage) if needed to prevent excessive dehydration.

 Mow lawn at 1 inch.
 Mow before grass gets above 1 ½ inches tall.
 Raise mowing height to 1 ½ inches several weeks before expected frost.